Havcker243/APLITE/docs/PRODUCT_UI_SPEC.md

 ## Current implementation notes (MVP)
 - Onboarding is a single-submit flow (`/onboarding/complete`) with local drafts stored in sessionStorage.
 - There are no per-step save/resume endpoints; `/onboarding/current` only reflects finalized sessions.
-- Role flow: owners go through call verification; authorized reps upload ID.
+- Role flow: owners go through call verification; authorized reps upload ID (admin completes verification).
-- Step 5 is review + submit only (no OTP UI or call scheduling yet).
+- Step 5 is review + submit; Step 6 lets owners schedule/confirm a verification call.
 - Child UPIs exist and can be created from existing or new payment accounts.

 ---